IGNITE!

 One major work in progress development

-• Includes public outcome in April or May 2026
+• Includes public outcome in July/Aug 2026

-• Open to experienced artists with a well-developed concept and/or draft script
+• Open to experienced artists with a well-developed concept and/or draft script - original content only

 Workshop 2: Dramaturgy with Jane Harrison